herryle/vue2-leaflet-chinatilelayer/README.md

-# vue2-leaflet-chinatilelayer
+# vue2-leaflet-chinatitlelayer
-A Provider for China Tilelayer Service plugin for the vue2-leaflet package
+A Provider for Chinese Tms Service plugin for the vue2-leaflet package.